 - a spatial setting provided by higher layer parameter PUCCH-Spatialrelationinfo if it provides a single value for higher layer parameter Spatialrelationinfo; otherwise, the spatial setting is provided by a selection command for the value of Spatialrelationinfo [11, TS 38.321].

+If a UE has received initial configuration/re-configuration of more than one entry of spatial relationship by higher layer parameter PUCCH-SpatialrelationInfo containing more than one entry of spatial relationship but has not received a the MAC-CE activation for one of the entry, the UE shall transmit the PUCCH with the same spatial domain transmission filter used for the transmission/reception of the RS indicated by the first entry of PUCCH-SpatialrelationInfo.

 A UE can be configured a number of sets of PUCCH resources by higher layer parameter PUCCH-resource-set, where the number of PUCCH resources in each set of PUCCH resources is provided by higher layer parameter PUCCH-resource-set-size and where a PUCCH resource in a set of PUCCH resources is indicated by higher layer parameter PUCCH-resource-index.